techjay-c/tp/docs/DeveloperGuide.md

 ### List-Treatment Feature Enhancement
 #### Overview
-The current 'list-treatment' command outputs all available treatment names in a text box due to time and UI constraints.
+The current <code>list-treatment</code> command outputs all available treatment names in a text box due to time and UI constraints.
 Including additional details such as duration and cost would overcrowd the command box.
-To address these limitations, a future enhancement for the 'list-treatment' command could be the introduction of a new popup window.
+To address these limitations, a future enhancement for the <code>list-treatment</code> command could be the introduction of a new popup window.
 This window would present a table with columns for treatment name, cost, and duration when the command is entered.

 #### Benefits